KyberLab/KyberLab/README.md

 ./install.sh --uninstall --user
 ```

-Note: Uninstalling KyberLab does not delete your workspace data (build/, config/ directories).
+Note: Uninstalling KyberLab does not delete your workspace data.

 If `~/.local/bin` is not in your PATH, the installer will provide instructions to add it.